-Sin is one of the primary issues that affect economics.
-In this lesson, we will look at the impact of the fall on economics; the way sin affects our relationships to the creation and to other men; the economic results of the Law and the Ten Commandments; the importance of liberty; and the role of civil government.
+Sin is one of the primary issues that affects economics.
+In this lesson, we will look at the impact of the fall on economics; the way sin affects our relationships to the creation and to other men and women; the economic results of the Law and the Ten Commandments; the importance of liberty; and the role of civil government.

 - To understand the impact of sin on economics.